jessicarush/react-notes/vitejs.md

 Vite.js can be used to generate a production build of your application.
 In fact, Vite.js is designed to make it easy to generate a performant and optimized production build of your application.

 When you run the `npm run build` command in a Vite.js project, it will create a production-ready build of your application.
-Vite.js uses [Rollup.js](https://rollupjs.org/) under the hood to perform the actual bundling and code splitting.
+Vite.js uses [esbuild](https://esbuild.github.io/) in dev and [Rollup.js](https://rollupjs.org/) in production under the hood to perform the actual bundling and code splitting (whereas CRA uses Webpack).

 During the production build process, Vite.js will automatically apply various optimizations to your code, such as minification, dead code elimination, and tree shaking.
 This helps to reduce the size of your application and improve its performance.